Regular black holes with stable cores

 The detection of gravitational waves emitted from the merger of two black holes \citep{Abbott:2016blz,Abbott:2016nmj,Abbott:2017vtc} and the first picture of an event horizon published by the event horizon telescope \citep{Akiyama:2019cqa} have moved black holes into the focus of observational science.
 This raises the intriguing question whether the black holes observed in nature are indeed the black holes known from general relativity or black hole ``mimickers'' resembling these objects.
-From the viewpoint of classical general relativity the theoretical description of black holes is very simple: a Schwarzschild black hole consists of a spacetime singularity, creating the curvature of spacetime, which is hidden behind an event horizon.
+From the viewpoint of classical general relativity the theoretical description of black holes is very simple: a Schwarzschild black hole includes a spacetime singularity, creating the curvature of spacetime, which is hidden behind an event horizon.
 The latter realizes the cosmic censorship hypothesis \citep{he}, stating that spacetime singularities can not be observed by exterior observers.
 Moreover, the no-hair theorem \cite{Israel:1967wq,Israel:1967za,Carter:1971zc} states that black holes in general relativity are characterized completely by their mass, charge, and angular momentum.
-Any perturbation created, e.g., during the formation of a black hole in a stellar collapse, dies off quickly, ensuring that the configuration settles to the simple, static solution.
-Mutatis mutandis, this simple picture also holds for realistic Kerr-Newman black holes carrying angular momentum.
+Any perturbation created, e.g., during the formation of a black hole in a stellar collapse, dies off quickly, ensuring that the configuration settles to the simple, stationary solution.